 Special legislation covers work hours for shop assistants, agricultural workers, domestic workers, and workers in industrial establishments.
 Labor laws, including occupational health and safety standards, apply to all workers whether they are in the formal or informal sectors.

 Under the Foreign National and Commonwealth Citizens (Employment) Regulation, anyone outside of the OECS wanting to conduct business or be gainfully employed in Saint Lucia must apply for a work permit.
-Applications can be obtained from the Labor Department, which is currently under the auspices of the Ministry Education, Innovation, Gender Relations and Sustainable Development.
+Applications can be obtained from the Labor Department, which is currently under the auspices of the Ministry Education, Innovation, Gender Relations, and Sustainable Development.

-According to the World Bank, Saint Lucia had an estimated labor force of about 104, 794 in 2020.
+According to the World Bank, Saint Lucia had an estimated labor force of approximately 102,250 in 2020.
 The most available literacy rate is of 72.8 percent (2010 census).
 The local state college, which offers technical and vocational courses, meets most of the country’s technical and training needs.
 There is also a pool of professionals to draw from in fields such as law, medicine, business, information technology, and accounting.
 Many of the professionals in Saint Lucia trained in the United States, Canada, the United Kingdom, or the wider Caribbean, where many of them gained work experience before returning to the country.

 The law, including applicable statutes and regulations, specifies the right of most workers to form and join independent unions, strike, and bargain collectively.
 The law also prohibits anti-union discrimination, and workers fired for union activity have the right to reinstatement.